lcrespom/purecheck/README.md

 	4. Invoke a function with side effects (pending - requires multiple passes)
 3. Should not invoke a function from a blacklist of non-pure functions (pending)
 4. Alternatively, should only invoke its own pure functions and functions in a whitelist of safe functions (pending)
+5. The `throw` statement is not allowed within pure functions
-5. Pure functions should explicitly return some value.
+6. Pure functions should explicitly return some value.
 Otherwise, if they don't have side effects and return nothing, they are useless and their invocation can be replaced by `undefined` (pending)

 ## ToDo